broadinstitute/filestats-bq/README.md

         In addition, it caches ID -> name mappings, to avoid extra system lookups.

-    7. Captures any file level-errors and attempts to preserve as much information as possible.
+    7. Captures any file-level errors and attempts to preserve as much information as possible.

-    8. Sends the file path, mode, date, size, target (for a link), and error as a record to the output channel.
+    8. Sends the file stats
+        as a record to the output channel.

 4. Concurrently with the walk, create an output stream